Upgrades and High Availability#

 Here’s an example of deploying the API server with the RollingUpdate strategy:

-helm install -n $NAMESPACE $RELEASE_NAME skypilot/skypilot-nightly --devel --reuse-values \
+helm upgrade --install -n $NAMESPACE $RELEASE_NAME skypilot/skypilot-nightly --devel --reuse-values \

 --set apiService.upgradeStrategy=RollingUpdate \